happymalyo/3d-immersive-scroll/README.md

 1. **Welcome and Introduction**

    - Start with a visually appealing welcome screen featuring a brief animation or transition.
-   - Display a warm, welcoming message such as "Welcome to ScrollSphere!"
+   - Display a warm, welcoming message such as "Welcome to Immersive Scroll!"
-   - Include a prominent "Start" button to proceed.

 2. **Emotion Check-In**